Testimony: Ahmaud Arbery slaying defendant changed his story

 “You know, not that I recall,” Greg McMichael answered, according to the interview transcript that the detective read in court.
 "I don’t think the guy has actually stolen anything out of there, or if he did it was early in the process.
 But he keeps going back over and over again to this damn house.”

-The jury Tuesday saw several photos police took after the shooting of Travis McMichael, who had Arbery’s blood on his hands and arms as well as spattering his shirt, face and neck.
+The jury on Tuesday saw several photos police took of Travis McMichael after the shooting, showing he had Arbery's blood on his hands, arms and spattered on his shirt, face and neck.

 Brandeberry said Greg McMichael also had blood on his left hand, which he told police he had used to check Arbery for a weapon after the shooting when Arbery fell facedown in the street with one arm tucked beneath him.